adlh/django-multinavigation/README.md

-""" Represents a node or item in a navigation url_name    -- (string) The name of a named-urlpattern label       -- (string) The label to be used in the item parent      -- (string) the url_name of its parent or '' context     -- (dict, optional) Contains extra context for the items, to be
+""" Represents a node or item in a navigation url_name    -- (string) The name of a named-urlpattern label       -- (string) The label to be used in the item parent      -- (string) the url_name of its parent or ''.
+Extra kwargs to be
+                met on the parent may be defined through:
+                'url_name|kw1:val1,kw2:val2'
+context     -- (dict, optional) Contains extra context for the items, to be
                 used on the templates (if needed) for customization purposes.
 """